kdb23/csbs/readme.md

 python for back end...with faker for data

-each member has name, phone number, address
+each member has name (first and last), phone number, address, and family members
     -family that connects along with prayer request that can be updated -model to update information for members